SCQF Level 6

-This course offers an excellent opportunity for those who would like to pursue a career in adult or mental health nursing.
+This course offers an excellent opportunity for those who would like to pursue a career in adult, child, mental health or learning disability nursing.
 You may be considering a change of career or have worked in a support worker role and now wish to gain qualifications.
-This course is not suitable for those wanting to undertake midwifery or children's nursing.
+This course is not suitable for those wanting to undertake midwifery nursing.

 What you will experience

 Areas covered on the course include: Human Biology; Values and Principles; Social Influences; Human Development and Behaviour; First Aid; Mental Health and Mental Illness; Health Promotion; Caring for People with Dementia and Core Skills.
 You will also cover the following units: Physiology and Health and one other biological science Unit; Prevention of Infection and Working as a Team in a care Setting.